Title: Swimming Horses

 The presence of other Slayers could have gone unnoticed, if the kids hadn't decided to make a night of it.
 'Party like a Chosen One', or whatever banner they'd found best suited their liberated circumstances.

 Coming across a graveyard was reason enough to stop, but the sounds of a clumsy fight being waged was 'brakes now.'
 Faith and Legolas slid out of the car and went to investigate.

 What they found was some creative 'tag' and not enough actual slaying.

 Legolas sent a look over at her and Faith shrugged as if to say 'they're young.'
 He nodded, eyeing the fight with a critical air.
 Faith suppressed the urge to ask him for an evaluation until they were out of earshot.
 Buffy's Boot Camp had been sufficient for her tastes.

 A personal style was all well and good so long as success was had.
-When one of the vamps charge the low wall where they were sitting, she hurled stake neat as if playing a game of darts and was brushing the dust off when she was seen.
+When one of the vamps charged the low wall where they were sitting, she hurled a stake neat as if playing a game of darts and was brushing the dust off when she was seen.